tcard/navpatch/README.md

 	http://localhost:6177/github.com/tyba/typeschema/pull/10

 ... althought that assumes pull requests against the main branch not yet merged.
-(See )
+(See [to do list](#to-do).)

+For full options, including whitelisting and concurrent sessions limiting, see:

+	navpatch.serve -h

 ## Dependencies